Shvidkiy-Dima/docker_rpc/README.md

 # Docker rpc-server

-Async rpc-server and docker handler
+Async rpc-server for working with dock containers and docker images

 ## Features
 * Uses websocket as a transport